elugens/hello-javascript/docs/bonus-javascript-design-patterns/behavioral-design-patterns/observer-pattern.md

 **Subject** -- example code: _Click_

-- keeps a list of observers.
-Any number of Observer objects may observe a single Observer object.
+- maintains a list of observers.
+Any number of Observer objects can observe a single Observer object.
 - The subject implements an interface through which observer objects can subscribe and unsubscribe.
 - When its state changes, it sends a notification to its observers.

 **Observer** -- example code: _clickHandler_

-- includes a function signature that can be called when the Subject changes (i.e., an event occurs)
+- includes a function signature that gets called when the Subject changes (i.e., an event occurs)

 <br/>